Taro-Hayashi/Shotgun-CherryPie/README_EN.md

 ### Raspberry Pi Pico and conthrough

-Stand the consule on the back side of the board.
+Stand the consule on the back side of the board.No soldering on the board side.
 ![](img/IMG_4383.jpg)
 Make sure that the windows of the conthrough are high and facing the same direction.
-There is no soldering on the board side.

 Place the Pro Micro on it.
 ![](img/IMG_4385.jpg)